-Students will present individually one research paper during the semester.
+Students will present in groups of two one research paper.
 These papers cover state-of-the-art research in cloud computing.
-The presentations will be in class in week 7, and the slides must be uploaded in Canvas before the presentations.
+The slides and videos of the presentations must be uploaded in Canvas before the presentation deadline.
 Extra-credit is available for asking good questions about the presentations.